marcelpetrick/DevNotes/BeenThereSeenThat/20220615_QtDevCon_Day2/README.md

 ### project distribution and packaging
 * problem with the zipped-shipping, like customers grabbed the business intelligence
 * compatible with many freezers and compilers: PyInstaller; works for Qt5 and Linux, macOS and Windows
-* he also submitted a patch to make briefcase compatble with qt6
+* he also submitted a patch to make briefcase compatible with qt6
 * todo: tomorrow pyside (tomorrow the webinar)
-* not only vanilla python; PyPy recommended; on avergae 4.2 times faster than CPython; has JIT
+* not only vanilla python; PyPy recommended; on average 4.2 times faster than CPython; has JIT
   * a couple of minor releases behind
 * add more value for the user, instead of nitpicking "this is mine, that is yours"
 ### Shiboken - binding generator
 * used by PySide: shares large
-* libclang for parsing the headers; but codes explodes
+* libclang for parsing the headers; but code explodes
-  * but how to handle things: like void? what a refernece? how to handle a pointer? -> you can't
+  * but how to handle things: like void? what a reference? how to handle a pointer? -> you can't
 * how to use: cmake-file and code; then two shiboken files (bindings.h and the bindings.xml)
 * example: a scriptable application; exposed QApplication-interface, can be modified then by python "plugins" (used by autodesk maya)

 * QtScrypt: final goal: enable the use of python modules from c++
-* Qt 6.3 enables crosscompiling (again): so building for RAspberry Pi is working now
+* Qt 6.3 enables crosscompiling (again): so building for Raspberry Pi is working now
 * WebAssembly will be next big thing inside Python

 --------